deltachat/deltachat-pages/en/help.md

   to provide new features for all platforms.

 - The [NLnet foundation](https://nlnet.nl/) granted in 2019/2020 EUR 46K for
-  completing Rust/Python bindings and instigating a Chat-bot ecosystem.
+  completing Rust/Python bindings and instigating a Chat-bot eco-system.

 - In 2021 we received further EU funding for two Next-Generation-Internet proposals, namely for [EPPD - e-mail provider portability directory](https://dapsi.ngi.eu/hall-of-fame/eppd/) (~97K EUR) and [AEAP - email address porting](https://nlnet.nl/project/EmailPorting/) (~90K EUR) which resulted in better multi-account support, improved QR-code contact and group setups and many networking improvements on all platforms.